 The Museum of Lincolnshire Life hosted an exhibition showcasing the Society's eventful history and our memory book, where many of you shared your comments about the Co-op, was on display.

-Meanwhile former Society director and renowned historian Alan Middleton captured the Society's story with his book entitled 150 years of Lincolnshire Co-operative.
+Meanwhile former Society director and renowned historian Alan Middleton captured the Society's story with his book entitled 150 years of Lincolnshire Co-op.

 In it he mentions the important role of our founder Thomas Parker and another key player, Duncan McInnes.
 The Society arranged for a new headstone to be erected on Thomas Parker's grave and restored the memorial of Duncan McInnes to commemorate our 150 years.

 From restoring headstones to restoring vehicles, our transport department lovingly renovated a 1970s birthday bus which was proudly on display at many of our events.

 We also launched our Big Birthday Beer to help celebrations along, courtesy of Bateman's Brewery, not forgetting of course the £500,000 we donated to local groups and good causes by way of our Big Birthday Awards.